-To use One Shot Radiance on a PBRT scene, set the integrator field to
+To use Deep Radiance Caching on a PBRT scene, set the integrator field to

 iispt (naming discrepancies are due to project name changes that are not reflected in the code).